 Chapter in this post:

 What is a TF card?
-You read the term again and again when you buy SD cards or use them with a device.
-Older digital camera or smartphone models in particular indicate that the TF memory card is about to be inserted or has been inserted.
-But these memory cards are still on sale today; they look very similar to regular microSD cards.
-Why this is so and what is behind the abbreviation, I have summarized for you in this post.
+You read the term again and again when you buy SD cards or use them in a device.
+Especially older digital camera or smartphone models indicate that the TF memory card should be used or has been used.
+But these still exist today memory Cards in the sale; they look confusingly similar to regular microSD cards.
+I have summarized why this is so and what is behind the abbreviation in this article.

 The most widely used memory card format today is probably the microSD card.
 The small flash memory, which can hold up to 32GB as a microSDHC and currently up to 2 TB as a microSDXC, is used in smartphones, cameras, action cams, tablets and many other devices.
 Even configurable memory cards for old game consoles (e.g. Nintendo GameCube), on which you can pull home brew games from the Internet, use a micro SD as storage.
 But until 2005 this flash memory card format was called TransFlash, or “TF” for short.
 A TF card is therefore a microSD card with an outdated name, nothing more;)